By

 As an employer, you may be worried about your level of liability and responsibility to ensure the safety of your workers under OSHA tornado regulations.
 If you can't force your employees to remain in the building sheltering, are you responsible if they get hurt?

 Once again, this is why it is so important to include your business' tornado procedures in the workplace in your written Emergency Action Plan.
-It should be clearly spelled out how your employees are expected to respond in various emergency situations (fire, tornado, earthquake, etc.) and that this action plan is reviewed periodically (minimum of annually).
+It should be clearly spelled out how your employees are expected to respond in various emergency situations (fire, tornado, earthquake, etc.) and that this action plan is reviewed periodically (at a minimum of annually).

 It’s also important that employees are required to sign off that they have received it and understand it.

-If you have done this and an employee still refuses to follow the action plan and leaves on their own accord, that would usually be considered employee misconduct and that would be your defense to any OSHA follow-up.
+If you have done this and an employee still refuses to follow the action plan and leaves on their own accord, this would generally be considered employee misconduct, which may serve as an important defense if OSHA reviews the incident.

 Let us know what you think...